amundsen-io/rfcs/rfcs/031-monorepo.md

 ## Drawbacks

 There is a transition cost both internally, and for certain users who do customizations.

+Currently, it is possible for implementors who do code-level customization to keep different versions of the various microservices.
+This will make that challenging or impossible within a single repo.

 ## Alternatives